NikolaiT/incolumitas/content/Security/on-high-precision-timers.md

 ## Introduction

 I in this blog post, I am investigating the current state of high precision JavaScript timers.
-High precision timing techniques were mostly used to launch CPU-level cache attacks such as [Spectre](https://spectreattack.com/spectre.pdf) and [Meltdown](https://meltdownattack.com/meltdown.pdf) with JavaScript.
-However, I am not (that) interested in cache attacks, I need high precision JavaScript timing techniques mostly to detect proxies and VPN usage (amongst other use cases).
+High precision timing techniques were mostly required to launch CPU-level cache attacks such as [Spectre](https://spectreattack.com/spectre.pdf) and [Meltdown](https://meltdownattack.com/meltdown.pdf) from within the browser with JavaScript.
+However, I am not interested in cache attacks, I need high precision JavaScript timing techniques mostly to detect proxies and VPN usage via side channel analysis.

 However, those papers mentioned above are deeply amazing.
 I do not think that it get's much better in the field of IT Security.
 The sheer human creativity demonstrated by finding those cache and CPU-level attack vectors is simply outstanding.
+I highly recommand you to read those papers (Also the [Platypus paper](https://platypusattack.com/platypus.pdf) on power side-channel attacks).

 Firefox and Google Chrome **reduced the precision of `performance.now()` significantly**: